nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 In the Console, open the navigation menu and click **Developer Services**.
 Under **Containers & Artifacts**, click **Container Registry**.
 ![Tenancy Namespace](images/20.png)

 The tenancy namespace is listed in the compartment.
-For example, in this compartment the tenancy namespace is *id9hokcxpkra*.
 Copy and save it in a text editor.
 You will use this information in the next lab, too.
 ![Tenancy Namespace](images/16.png)

 3. Locate the *Endpoint for Your Region*. <br>